ErpNetDocs/tech/modules/logistics/wms/how-to/setup-warehouse-manager-view.md

 #### Functional Highlights

-- Assign selected orders to a specific performer using the UI function [Assign to performer](#)
+- Assign selected orders to a specific performer using the UI function [Assign Worker](#)
-- Change the performer of already assigned orders via [Change performer](#)
+- Change the performer of already assigned orders via [Change Worekr](#)

 ### Setup

 In Change View mode, you can configure this panel to display the Warehouse Orders navigator again by setting a saved view.
 The panel’s name can be adjusted using the **Panel title** field.

-![Notes]
+> [!NOTE]
-- Use the Change View mode to customize or replicate this layout for other operational views
+> - Use the Change View mode to customize or replicate this layout for other operational views
-- The instance name in the Web Panel URLs must match the name of your specific ERP tenant instance
+> - The instance name in the Web Panel URLs must match the name of your specific ERP tenant instance